samarpreet-singh/samarpreet-singh/README.md

 ## Hello👋!
 Thank you for visiting my GitHub profile :)

-#### My name is Samar, I'm a QA Automation Developer and a Software/Web Developer!
+#### You may call me Sam, I'm a professional in the IT space with a varied skill set.

 ## 💫What I Do:

-I bring value to teams engaged in Software/Web Development and/or QA.
-I'm an experienced IT professional with extensive skillset and almost 1 year of experience in Software, Web, and Solutions Development, along with QA experience in Manual and Automated Test Development for applications.
+I bring value to teams engaged in robust Software/Web Development, Quality Assurance/Testing, IT Operations Support, and many more fields in IT!

 I have working experience in SDLC/STLC and methodologies such as Agile/Scrum as well.